mcwiekala/java-functional-vavr/README.md

 * Functional Interfaces (Supplier, Consumer, Predicate...
 BiFunction etc.)
 * Method references

-However this features are not ideal and it could be delivered in better way.
+However these features are not ideal and it could be delivered in better way.
 That's the reason why Vavr was invented (formerly called Javaslang).

 ## Vavr